JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 ### [TJ-Wriggle](http://www.clickmazes.com/tjwrig/new-jwrig.htm) by Andrea Gilbert and Tom Jolly

 In this version of Wriggle, the goal has changed to getting the blue snake to the exit in the bottom right.
 This makes it feel a bit more like Rush Hour, in that getting other snakes out of the way tends to be a larger focus than wriggling into an exact shape, though of course there is significant overlap.
 More differences in the puzzle style include stationary walls and on average shorter snakes; these make for puzzles that feel more intuitive in their logic - you'll be thinking of where to put the different snakes and how to order their maneuvers, in place of the more unique but less intuitive wriggling of huge snakes (though there are still a few long snakes in this puzzle set).
 These puzzles are quite similar to the ones found in Wriggle 3D, which polished the style even further.
-An added treat in this set is the giant *BIG-wriggle Challenge*, which though it looks very intimidating is actually quite logical and fun.
+There is no overlap in the puzzle sets: Extreme TJ-Wriggle (below) is all on a 4x4 grid, this set is all on 6x6, and Wriggle 3D is on 5x5.
+An added treat in this set is the giant *BIG-wriggle Challenge*, which though it looks very intimidating is actually fairly logical and fun.

 ![TJ](https://joelthefox.github.io/img/TJWriggle.png)